rsx491/cmdb/README.md

 ### Running the optimized code
  - Run the optimize project from the build folder with `gulp serve-build`

-## Exploring HotTowel
-HotTowel Angular starter project
+### Importing JSON record files
+ - Run 'node ./src/server/load_batch.js  location_of_json_file' in order to import a json file full of records.
+ - The fields in the records will be parsed and stored in order to accomodate any fields not predefined in the record model

 ### Structure
 The structure also contains a gulpfile.js and a server folder.
-The server is there just so we can serve the app using node.
-Feel free to use any server you wish.

 	/src
 		/client
 			/app
-			/content
+			/images
+			/libs
+			/styles
+			index.html  <- client entry point
+		/server
+			/controllers  <-- main CRUD controller
+			/models   <-- mongoose database models
+			/utils    <-- 404 error page
+			routes.js
+			config.js
+			app.js  <- server entry point
+			db.js

 ### Installing Packages
 When you generate the project it should run these commands, but if you notice missing pavkages, run these again: